 Clinical Studies and Recruitment Support

-Frontiers: University of Kansas Clinical and Translational Science Institute (KU CTSI) is designed to ensure that investigators conduct clinical and translational research that meet the highest standards by supporting them with efficient, timely and valuable resources to meet their research aims.
+Frontiers: University of Kansas Clinical and Translational Science Institute (KU CTSI) is designed to ensure that investigators conduct clinical and translational research that meets the highest standards by supporting them with efficient, timely and valuable resources to meet their research aims.

 Supports multi-site trials: